m-valgran/MappingUtilities-GodotCS/README.md

 Mapping Utilities, out of the box, cannot simulate grid depth nor elevation, as it lacks of a third dimension to work with.
 In other words: It outputs a XY plane (2D), not a XYZ matrix (3D).
 So, for example, given the case of creating a mountain, It is possible to generate Its boundaries, whereas It is impossible to resemble the progressive height from Its feet to the summit without the help of a third dimension grid.
-## Rough Usage Example
+## Rough Usage Example (Generate a dungeon)
 ```
 		//generating a series of points
 		Rectangle points = new Rectangle(new Vector2(7,7),false);
 		points.Spread(10);

-		//the list that will cpntain our dungeon
+		//creating the grid that will contain the dungeon
 		List<Vector2> dungeon = new List<Vector2>();

 		//getting a random point as beginning